corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/node/deploy/env-prod-test.md

 Connections with the Corda Network Doorman and Network Map services (inbound and outbound traffic) will be over HTTP/HTTPS on ports 80 and 443.

-Connections with peer Corda Nodes (including Notaries) will happen on a peer-to-peer connection using AMQP/TLS typically in a port range of 10000 - 10099, though port use is determined by the Node owner.
+Connections with peer Corda nodes (including Notaries) will happen on a peer-to-peer connection using AMQP/TLS typically in a port range of 10000 - 10099, though port use is determined by the Node owner.

-Connections with local applications connecting with the CorDapp via the Corda Node happen over RPC.
+Connections with local applications connecting with the CorDapp via the Corda node happen over RPC.

-Administrative logins with the Corda Node happen via ssh whose port is configured in the node.conf file, typically port 2222.
+Administrative logins with the Corda node happen via ssh, whose port is configured in the node.conf file, typically port 2222.

 ### Suggested workflow for Corda node & Corda firewall installation